 What are Infostealers? | How Can They Impact your Business?

-This quick guide explains how “infostealers” are a rising threat actor that acquires your data through sophisticated malware.
-By exploring how cybercriminals are leveraging and utilizing this form of cyber threat, you’ll understand why infostealers are so dangerous.
+We tackle why infostealers are a stratospheric threat actor, one who can stealthily acquire your data through sophisticated malware.
+By exploring how cybercriminals are leveraging and utilizing this form of malicious cyber threat, you’ll understand why infostealers are so dangerous.
 We’ll also share what types of channels are allowing these cybersecurity breaches to thrive.

-Why is there a rise in information stealer (infostealer) malware?
+What is an example of an information stealer (infostealer) malware?

-First it is important to define what exactly is an infostealer.
+First off, it is important to define what exactly is an infostealer.

 An information stealer (commonly described as an “infostealer” or a “stealer”) is a type of malware, typically a Trojan malware virus, that is able to disguise itself and gather sensitive information.
 Its ultimate purpose is to collect your information from any infected computer.